C-Guadagnino/Eatinerary/journals/Ariana.md

     * updated __str__ method for Eatery model to show all the categories associated to it
     * updated all the encoders in the Foodies MS to nest Eatery-Related-VO objects inside of EateryVO JSON response (as desired)
     * updated Tag model in Eateries MS to EateryTag to have consistent naming throughout the project + made necessary changes accordingly
+    * Included a json file for insomnia for the Foodies side so everyone else in the team can use the endpoints -- it may not be complete and may have minor errors, but it will help the team members to at least see the input that the backend endpoints are expecting.
+Plan on having a master file with all endpoints for all microservices eventually.
 *  Updated EateryCategoryVO and EateryTagVO models relationships to EateryVO model from ForeignKey to ManyToManyField, as well as poller updates accordingly
 * ah-ha moment: nesting EateryTagVO, EateryCategoryVO, and all other Eatery-Related-VO objects inside the EateryVO JSONResponse was possible!
 Didn't realize this was possible and had previously written function views to access for example: All EateryCategoryVOs related to an EateryVO, All EateryTagVOs related to an EateryVO, All EateryOpenHoursVOs related to an EateryVO, etc.